Alleged N3.3bn Fraud: EFCC Accuse Fayose Of Influencing Witness | Leadership Newspaper

 “To prevent this witness from testifying will run afoul of Section 379 of the Administration of Criminal Justice Act, 2015,” Jacobs argued.

-After listening to the parties, Justice Aneke adjourned till November 28, 2019 for ruling.
+After listening to the parties, Justice Aneke adjourned the case for ruling.

-The EFCC claimed in the charge that on 17th June, 2014, Fayose and one, Abiodun Agbele, were said to have taken possession of the sum of N1.2 billion, for purposes of funding his gubernatorial election campaign in Ekiti State, which sum they reasonably ought to have known formed part of crime proceeds.

-Fayose was alleged to have received a cash payment of the sum of $5 million (about N1.8 billion) from a former Minister of State for Defence, Senator Musiliu Obanikoro, without going through any financial institution and which sum exceeded the amount allowed by law.

 MOST READ